Skip to content

 Building a new Rool extension?
 Start with @rool-dev/extension — it handles hosting, dev server, and gives you a reactive Svelte channel out of the box.
 This SDK is for advanced use cases: integrating Rool into an existing application, building Node.js scripts, or working outside the extension sandbox.

-The SDK manages authentication, real-time synchronization, and media storage.
+The SDK manages authentication, real-time synchronization, and per-space file storage.
 Core primitives:

-• Spaces — Containers for objects, schema, metadata, and channels
+• Spaces — Containers for objects, schema, metadata, channels, and files

 • Channels — Named contexts within a space.
 All object and AI operations go through a channel.